Effective asset inventory management is crucial for your business no matter what industry you thrive in.

 Step 4: Document your data collection process before you start.

 By putting a process in place, everyone knows what is expected of them in the inventory taking process.
-It will let the data be captured in a consistent manner in the right format and using the right method to reduce hiccups along the way.
+It will let the data be captured in a consistent manner in the right format and will use the right method to reduce hiccups along the way.

 Step 5: Train your team.

-Training your team on how to conduct a proper inventory will help ensure that the data being collected will be useful.
-Make sure they know how to use the data collecting tools, how to respond to emergencies that may come up and understand the processes and methods you put in place as preparation.
+Training your team on how to conduct a proper inventory collection process will help ensure that the data being collected will be useful.
+Make sure they know how to use the data collecting tools, how to respond to emergencies that may come up, and how to implement the processes and methods you put in place as preparation.